HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 ---
 description: >-
-  Install Mycroft on Linux, learn how to start and stop services, configure proxies, or remove Mycroft from your system.
+  Install Chatterbox on Linux, learn how to start and stop services, configure proxies, or remove Chatterbox from your system.
 ---

 # Linux